gloaysa/weeklyPrompts/Part_1-Front_End/w1/dynamiCalculator/README.md

 ### Challenge

+Replace arguments 'a, b, c' with an array containing them.
 Give the dynCalc a property called ‘operations’ which is an object of operation objects.
 Next give the calculator a method that adds new operations objects to the ‘dynCalc.operations’ object.